Evita Griskenas: 2020-21

 Griskenas won the all-around silver medal at the 2020 Rhythmic Challenge in Lake Placid, New York.
 Then in March 2020, she placed fourth in all-around at the Grand Prix Brno, and she won the bronze medal in the ball final behind Ukrainians Vlada Nikolchenko and Yeva Meleshchuk.
 This was her final competition of 2020 due to the COVID-19 pandemic.
+She trained in her basement while her training center was closed.
 She returned to competition in February 2021 at the Rhythmic Challenge and won the all-around gold medal by more than four points ahead of Laura Zeng.

 Griskenas competed at several events on the 2021 World Cup series.
-First in Sofia, she placed twenty-seventh in the all-around.
-Next in Tashkent, she finished twentieth.
-Then in Baku, she placed twenty-third in the all-around.
-At her final World Cup in Pesaro, she finished eighteenth.
+First in Sofia, she placed 27th in the all-around.
+Next in Tashkent, she finished 20th.
+Then in Baku, she placed 23rd in the all-around.
+At her final World Cup in Pesaro, she finished 18th.
 She finished second in the all-around at the 2021 USA Gymnastics Championships and was selected to represent the United States at the 2020 Summer Olympics.
-Her final competition prior to the Olympics was the Israel International Tournament where she swept the gold medals in the all-around and in all four events.
+Her final competition prior to the Olympics was the Israel International Tournament, where she swept the gold medals in the all-around and in all four events.

-At the 2020 Olympic Games in Tokyo, Griskenas was the highest-placing rhythmic gymnast from Team USA, finishing twelfth in the qualification round for the individual all-around, and was the second reserve for the all-around final.
-After the Olympics, she competed at the 2021 World Championships and placed thirtieth in the all-around and helped the American team place ninth.
+At the 2020 Olympic Games in Tokyo, Griskenas was the highest-placing rhythmic gymnast from Team USA, finishing 12th in the qualification round for the individual all-around, and was the second reserve for the all-around final.
+After the Olympics, she competed at the 2021 World Championships and helped the American team place ninth.

 2022

 Griskenas competed in two events at the USA Rhythmic Challenge and won the gold medal in ball and the silver medal in clubs.
 At the Baku World Cup, she placed eighth in the all-around, ball, and ribbon.
 She won her first World Cup medal at the Portimão World Challenge Cup with a bronze in the ribbon final.

-Griskenas won her first senior national all-around title at the USA Gymnastics Championships by nearly twelve points, and she also won gold in hoop and clubs and silver in ball and ribbon.